 African Day On The Hill was generally great.
 I enjoyed my night, got to mingle with many people, had the chance to see Africa shine for another time at a symbolic place, loved the high amount of participation among the people of African descent.
 However, as specified in the previous paragraphs, some things could have been better done.
 Overall rating: 7/10.

-I can’t wait to attending more events of this kind.
+I can’t wait to be attending more events of this kind.
 A special shout out to the MC and the few attendees who came dressed in African traditional outfits: boubou, umukenyero, Maasai-style beaded headwrap, Yoruba gele, you name it!
 You looked amazing!
-Continue representing #AfricanExcellence shamelessly!
+Continue to shamelessly represent #AfricanExcellence!